Taipei Medical University

 Skill sets or Qualities

-• A profound understanding of RNA biology.
+• Strong understanding of RNA biology.

 • Experience with cell culture and molecular biology research.